locnnil/workshop/docs/how-to/debug-workshop-issues.rst

 How to debug issues in workshops
 ================================

-To trace the condition of a misbehaving workshop, you can explore its underlying changes and tasks, list system-wide warnings and acknowledge false positives.
+To trace the root cause
-This may help identify the root cause if a :command:`refresh` or any other action fails.
+of a workshop misbehaving at :command:`refresh` or any other action, you can explore its underlying changes and tasks, stop on error, list system-wide warnings and acknowledge false positives.

 List workshop changes
 ---------------------

-Consider a workshop named :samp:`golang-volatile` that uses an unstable SDK from the :samp:`latest/edge` channel:
+Consider a workshop named :samp:`golang-volatile`, which uses an unstable SDK from the :samp:`latest/edge` channel:

 .. code-block:: yaml